teamclouday/AndroidTrackpad/Linux/README.md

 ```
 ExecStart=/usr/lib/bluetooth/bluetoothd --compat
 ```
-Also, in order for bluetooth service to connect sdp, edit in same file:
+Then for any version of Bluez, edit in same file:
 ```
 ExecStartPost=/bin/chmod 777 /var/run/sdp
 ```
-to give permission to all users to use sdp (no idea if this is safe)
+to give permission to all users to use sdp (no idea if this is safe yet)

 Finally, run:
 ```bash